Heat Pumps Installation and Service

 Completion requirements

-To receive a certificate for this course student must be present for the entire course, complete all workshops and labs and receive a grade of 70% (C+) on graded labs, homework and final.
+To receive a certificate of completion for this course, student must be present for the entire course, complete all assignments, labs, and tests, and receive an overall course grade of 70% based on the weighted average of the following: graded labs (40% of course grade), assignments (30% of course grade) and final exam (30% of course grade).

 Prerequisite requirements